Awdal State Movement: Opposition to the Somali National Movement (SNM)

 The ASM roots, have grown from a consistent and critical stance toward the Somali National Movement (SNM), which was instrumental in Somaliland's establishment following Somalia's collapse in 1991, and attacks against the Awdal region.

 Originally backed by Ethiopia, the SNM challenged the Somali central government, later declaring an independent Somaliland, including Awdal, within its claimed borders.
 However, leaders and communities in Awdal, particularly among the Gadabursi, opposed this incorporation, viewing the SNM's actions as prioritizing external interests over local governance.

 During the early 1980s, the Somali National Movement (SNM) received substantial support from Ethiopia under Mengistu Haile Mariam's administration, in order to stage attacks against Somalia.
 This backing included financial aid and military support, which Ethiopia provided to counter the Somali central government under Siad Barre.
 Ethiopian involvement with the SNM formed part of its broader strategy to curtail Somalia's influence in the region.

 Timeline of Significant Events in the Awdal Region

-Tensions between the SNM and communities in Awdal reached its peak after the SNM attacked and bombed Dilla, Awdal in 1991 During this incident, Gadabursi civilians reportedly suffered heavy casualties when attacked by the SNM.
+Tensions between the SNM and communities in Awdal reached its peak after the SNM attacked Dilla, Awdal in 1991 During this incident, Gadabursi civilians reportedly suffered heavy casualties when attacked by the SNM.

 The massacre and attack has since become a symbol of Awdal's grievances with the SNM-led Somaliland administration.
 ASM leaders frequently refer to this event as a major catalyst for their calls for greater regional autonomy and the preservation of Awdal's distinct cultural and political identity.